vinicius77/mern_shopping_fundamentals/README.md

 ## DAY SIX

 ### Issues
-MongoTimeoutError: Server selection timed out after 30000 ms
+1 - MongoTimeoutError: Server selection timed out after 30000 ms
+SOLUTION: curl ifconfig.me on CLI and add the IP to Atlas(MongoDB Cloud) IP Whitelist 2 - sh: 1: nodemon: not found
+SOLUTION: sudo npm install nodemon -g --save
+### PROGRESS

-* Create the DeleteItem feature for the Shopping List
+* Implement the DeleteItem feature for the Shopping List
+* Implement the AddItem feature for the Shopping List